 The history of this tug of war event traces back to the time when Toyotomi Hideyoshi set up his camp in Nagoya and made the troops of Kato Kiyomasa and Fukushima Masanori compete in a tug of war.
 It has a history of 420 years and is competed between the land team and sea team.
 If the land team wins, it is believed to be foretelling the good harvest of the coming year, if the sea team wins, the good catch of seafood.
 It is held on the first Saturday of June, every year.

-About 40 thousand hydrangea flowers beautifully bloom around Mikaeri No Taki Fall, which has been selected as one of the best 100 falls of Japan.
+About 40 thousand hydrangea flowers beautifully bloom around the Mikaeri No Taki Falls, which have been selected as one of the best 100 falls of Japan.

-Oga Lotus Flower was first bred by growing a seed that the botanist Dr. Ichiro Oga discovered at the archeological ruins in Chiba City.
-So it is the lotus flower discovered from a 2,000 years old ruins.
-As their flowers close in the afternoon, it is only in the morning that you can enjoy their blossoms.
+Oga Lotus Flower was first bred from the seed discovered by the botanist, Dr. Ichiro Oga, at the archaeological ruins in Chiba City in 1951.
+Oga Lotus Flower which was found in the 2,000 year old ruins.
+As their flowers close in the afternoon, you get to see them blooming only in the morning.

-Shoukouji Temple is a temple located near Taku Seibyo (confucian temple) and dedicated to a syncretic form of religion between Buddhism and Shinto.
+Shoukouji Temple is located near Taku Seibyo (Confucian temple) and dedicated to a syncretic form of religions between Buddhism and Shinto.
 Here you can see Oga lotus and Maihiren lotus.
-Oga lotus is especially divinely beautiful seen in the refreshing morning sunlight.
+Oga lotus is especially divinely beautiful when seen in the refreshing morning sunlight.

-During this festival, the town of Okawachiyama will be filled with sounds of many attractive sound bells produced by the kilns in the area.
-Boshi Lantern Festival, scheduled to be held in mid-July, is going to fill the area with fantastic atmosphere created by lanterns.
+During this festival, the town of Okawachiyama will be filled with sounds of many attractive wind bells produced by the kilns in the area.
+Boshi (a container used when firing a ceramic) Lantern Festival, scheduled to be held in mid-July, is going to fill the area with fantastic atmosphere.

 Kyushu Firework Festival

 This firework festival is one of the main summer events in Karatsu City, Saga.
-Approximately six thousand fireworks will be on sky while more than two hundred thousand visitors come and watch.
-The climax is called Niagara fall, created by effect fireworks.
-Big, gorgeous fireworks will be shoot off and decorate the summer sky, with Karatsu Castle as background.
+Approximately six thousand fireworks will be in the sky while more than two hundred thousand visitors come and watch.
+The climax is 2-feet fireworks and set fireworks called Niagara fall.
+The big and gorgeous fireworks shot off with Karatsu Castle in the background, decorate the summer sky.

-In this event, participants will try to reach the goal by walking, swimming and climbing in the nature located along the downstream of Kan’non No Taki Waterfall.
-Reservation is required to participate in the event.
+In this event, participants will try to reach the goal by walking, swimming and climbing in the nature located along the downstream of Kan’non no Taki Falls.
+Registration is required to participate in the event.

-Safe quality apples are cultivated with protection cover and all necessary cares.
+Safe quality apples are cultivated with protection covers and all other necessary cares.
 Biting into a whole apple is the best way to enjoy the taste.
-The taste of apple varies by brands and apple picking can be enjoyed for a long period of season. - Apple Picking Fee: Adults 430 Yen / 4 Yrs Old up to Elementary School Children 320 Yen Takeaway 640 Yen --- 1 kg (All-You-Can-Eat Service for Unlimited Time)
+Since ripe seasons vary by the brands, apple picking can be enjoyed for a long period of season. - Apple Picking Fee: Adults 430 Yen / 4 Yrs Old up to Elementary School Children 320 Yen Takeaway 640 Yen --- 1 kg (All-You-Can-Eat Service for Unlimited Time)

 It is an event held in Kashima-City, where the most number of traditional arts remain in Saga.
 Performers from all over Saga will gather on the grounds of Yutoku Inari Shrine to share various traditional arts such as Memburyu.

-Terrace Fields and Red Spider Lilly in Mt.
+Terraced Fields and Red Spider Lily in Mt.
 Eriyama

-Around the terrace fields in the Mt.
-Eriyama Area, which was listed as one of Japan’s best 100 terrace fields and one of Japan’s best 100 rural sceneries, especially towards late September, flaming red flowers of red spider lily decorate the paths running between the rice fields and enhance the rural scenic beauty.
+Around the terraced rice fields in the Mt.
+Eriyama Area, which was listed as one of Japan’s best 100 terrace fields and one of Japan’s best 100 rural landscapes, flaming red flowers of red spider lily decorate the paths running between the rice fields and enhance the rural scenic beauty especially towards late September.

 This is a traditional event to worship Confucius and the Four Sages, which has been held for the past 300 years at one of the most important cultural properties of Japan "Taku Seibyou (Temple)".
 In the ceremony, while Gagaku (ancient Japanese court music) is playing, Kenkan and Saikan wearing costumes from the Chinese Ming dynasty will offer seven kinds of food and Amazake.
 After the ceremony, a festival called "Koushimatsuri" there will be held to show the lion dance and Sekisa No Mai, a dance imported from China.

-This festival has been held at Imari Shrine very year since the Edo period, and it is known as one of the three biggest fighting festivals in Japan, along with the ones held at Kokitsu Shrine and Totoshima Shrine.
+This festival has been held at Imari Shrine since the Edo period, and it is known as one of the three biggest fighting festivals in Japan.

 When Yoritomo Minamoto visited Takeo Shrine to pray for victory in the war against the Taira clan, he was encouraged by a white heron serving as a messenger for the shrine.
 The incident helped Yoritomo win the war, and he sent an imperial messenger to the shrine in appreciation of his victory.
 In return, the feudal lord of Takeo dedicated a horse, and this story is said to be the origin of this event.